 ...means building positive relationships with individuals and groups.
 The youth worker is a master in interacting well with young people as well as with international partners and contributes to smooth communication regarding programmes and projects.
 Communication is one of the key aspects of youth work.
-This competence area goes beyond simple communication models and tools.
-The youth worker also constructively handles emotions, inspiration, intuition, empathy and personalities.
+This competence area goes beyond simple communication models and pays attention to the notion of asynchronous communication and to the related-diversity of communication tools.
+This area is also about how the youth worker constructively handles emotions, inspiration, intuition, empathy and personalities.